Draft ECMA-426 / March 15, 2025

 There are two possible ways to link source maps to the output.
 The first requires server support in order to add an HTTP header and the second requires an annotation in the source.

-Source maps are linked through URLs as defined in [URL]; in particular, characters outside the set permitted to appear in URIs shall be percent-encoded and it may be a data URI.
+Source maps are linked through URLs as defined in WHATWG URL; in particular, characters outside the set permitted to appear in URIs shall be percent-encoded and it may be a data URI.
 Using a data URI along with sourcesContent allows for a completely self-contained source map.

 The HTTP sourcemap header has precedence over a source annotation, and if both are present, the header URL should be used to resolve the source map file.

-Regardless of the method used to retrieve the Source Mapping URL the same process is used to resolve it, which is as follows:
+Regardless of the method used to retrieve the source map URL the same process is used to resolve it, which is as follows.

-When the Source Mapping URL is not absolute, then it is relative to the generated code’s source origin.
+When the source map URL is not absolute, then it is relative to the generated code's source origin.
 The source origin is determined by one of the following cases:

 If a file is served through HTTP(S) with a sourcemap header, the value of the header is the URL of the linked source map.